Visual Trends Of Summer Travel 2020

 Famous landmarks surrounded by tourists are, for now, a thing of the past and your imagery should reflect this.
-Travellers will be avoiding large crowds and opting for individual adventures or small groups of friends.
+Travelers will be avoiding large crowds and opting for individual adventures or small groups of friends.
 Replace the busy and take a more intimate visual approach.

 3) Street Corners From Around The World

-When it comes to showcasing local travel, ensure that you select images that break the conventional uniform ‘city break’ approach and find images that display the diversity of local neighbourhoods in less conventional holiday destinations.
+When it comes to showcasing local travel, ensure that you select images that break the conventional uniform ‘city break’ approach and find images that display the diversity of local neighborhoods in less conventional holiday destinations.